merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 1. HF/DFT single point energy calculation

-The typical job commands for HF/DFT is as follows.
+The typical job command line for HF/DFT is as follows.
+Note that all keywords are seperated by a single space.

 ::